Coronavirus: Resources for businesses to operate safely

 Demonstrate your compliance with health and safety guidelines using this Health and Safety Executive (HSE) poster.

-Maintaining social distancing in your shop
+Maintaining social distancing in your store

-The advice below is to help retail business owners re-open their stores in a way that is safe for staff and customers.
+The advice below is to help business owners re-open their stores in a way that is safe for staff and customers.

 - Define the number of customers that can reasonably follow social distancing within the store and any outdoor selling areas.
 Take into account total floorspace as well as likely pinch points and busy areas.